Smudge202/smudge202.github.io/_posts/2015-07-31-standards.md

 { /* ... */ }
 ```

-For whatever reason, I read the latter case easier than I do the former, and so don't use underscores in test names.
+For whatever reason, I find it easier to read the latter than the former, so I don't use underscores in test names.
 It drives me mad when I see underscores used in namespaces, class names, and so forth. **This is DOT net, not UNDERSCORE net**.

 ## Implicit Declarations